lluccardoner/toma-6/README.md

 The output of a simulation is:

 - `game-sample.log`: the game log of a sample of games.
 A game is logged every 100 games.
-- `results.csv`: a pandas DataFrame in CSV format with the simulation results.
+- `simulation_results.csv`: a pandas DataFrame in CSV format with the simulation results.
+- `is_winner_results.csv`: a pandas DataFrame in CSV format with the games won by each player.
 - `box.png`: a box plot of all the final points of the N games for each player (fewer points is better).
 - `violin.png`: a violin plot of the distribution of final points per game fore each player.
 Split between won and lost games.
+Only saved if the number of games is less than 100.
 - `is_winner.png`: a bar plot of the percentage of games won by each player in the simulation.

 ## Players